IBM/innovate-digital-bank/README.md

 When thinking of business capabilities, our imaginary bank will need the following set of microservices:

-1. *Portal:* Loads the UI and takes care of user sessions.
-Relies on all other microservices for core functionality.
+1. *Portal:* Loads the UI and takes care of user sessions and relies on all other microservices for core functionality.
 2. *Authentication:* Handles user profile creation, as well as login & logout.
 3. *Accounts:* Handles creation, management, and retrieval of a user’s banking accounts.
 4. *Transactions:* Handles creation and retrieval of transactions made against users' bank accounts.